 - Being challenged to perform and work at a higher level, which I believe most mental health professionals enjoy

-- Experience working with some of the most difficult and marginalized groups of people in the healthcare system (lower socioeconomic status, homeless, less educated, etc.)
+- Experience working with some of the most marginalized groups of people in the healthcare system

-- Experience helping people who suffer from severe mental illnesses and having the rewarding feelings you get when you can make a positive difference in their lives
+- Experience helping people with severe mental illnesses and having the rewarding feeling of making a positive difference in their lives

 - Learning good ways to communicate and work effectively with a wide variety of healthcare professionals (physicians, psychiatrist, nurses, social workers, other psychologists and psychotherapists, etc.)